10 Best Rocket Fuels to Knock Your Off Your Feet

 6 Pisco- a grape type distilled rocket fuel from Chile and Peru, it’s volatile stuff and tastes disgusting, just like Slivovica

-5 Slivovica- Croatian plum brandy.
+5 Slivovica– Croatian plum brandy.
 It’s heavily distilled, so it tastes disgusting.
 Definitely an acquired taste.
-Have a palatable alcohol handy (beer, peach scnapps or scotch whisly) after taken a sip of of this because it is an acquired taste
+Have a palatable alcohol handy (beer, peach schnapps or scotch whisky) after taken a sip of this because it is an acquired taste

 3 Absinthe- probably one of the strongest alcohols that has ever existed, it is the fermented root of the wormwood tree.
 Effects are hallucinations and if taken in huge quantities, drinkers may go temporarily blind.
 It was popular and the artist clique, especially poets like Rimbaud.
 Subsequently it was banned for over half a century, but these days can be purchased in countries like Spain and Czech Republic.